Andy Capper: Noisey

 Eight hour-long films about music and geography for the VICELAND network.
 Season One: Compton with Kendrick Lamar, São Paulo with Major Lazer, Miami with Rick Ross and DJ Khaled, Jamaica with Popcaan, Chronixx and Jesse Royal, Las Vegas with Tiësto, Steve Angello and Justin Bieber, Detroit with Big Sean and Danny Brown, Chicago with Chief Keef, Lil Durk and Common, London with Giggs, Skepta and Jammer.

 The franchise also featured the rapper YG interviewed by a therapist and a special report on gang violence in Chicago.
 Season Two will air in January 2017.

 Season Two: Six hour long films; Bay Area with G-Eazy, E-40, Nashville with Kesha, Paris with Niska, MHD, Seoul with Taeyang of Big Bang, Atlanta with Migos, Lil Yachty, Young Thug, Killer Mike and Lagos with Wizkid and Femi Kuti.

 Season Two won the 2017 Realscreen Award for Outstanding Achievement Non-Fiction & Culture.

 Vice Records

-As a part of Vice Records, Capper has released music by Fucked Up, Black Lips, Mike Bones and Katie Stelmanis.
+As a part of Vice Records, Capper has released music by Black Lips, Mike Bones and Katie Stelmanis.